 - C-section scars can play tricks with pelvic nerve function, leading to such side-effects as urethral burning, the feeling of needing to pee all the time, and pain in the clitoris and labia.

-- The alignment changes that happen during pregnancy and postpartum””for example, standing with the bum tucked under””can affect the tone of your pelvic floor muscles, leaving them tight and short.
+- The alignment changes that happen during and after pregnancy and postpartum—standing with your bum tucked under, for example—can affect the tone of your pelvic floor muscles, leaving them tight and short.

 Recovery in the early weeks after C-section